Does Swearing Actually Help Reduce Pain?

 Cursing or swearing occurs in every culture.
 Usually it’s used to shock or insult others, or simply to let off a bit of steam.
 It also seems to be a way to let others know we’re upset or have just experienced something painful.
 We’ve all experienced it: after hitting our thumb with a hammer or stubbing our toe, we draw a sharp breath and mutter a swear word.

-Until recently, whether swearing actually relieves our pain or not had yet to be researched.
-According to a study published back in 2009, in the journal NeuroReport, swearing actually does increase our pain tolerance.
-It can enable us to temporarily raise our pain threshold and withstand pain for a longer time.
+Until recently, there wasn’t any actual research on whether swearing actually relieves our pain.
+In 2009, that changed when a study was published in the journal NeuroReport which showed that swearing does in fact increase our pain tolerance.
+Swearing enables us to temporarily raise our pain threshold and withstand pain for a longer time.

 How swearing achieves its pain reducing effects is still unclear, but the researchers postulate that the brain circuitry which is responsible for our emotions is involved.
 Previous studies have shown that unlike regular everyday language, which relies on the outer few millimeters in the left hemisphere of our brain, expletives excite the evolutionarily structures buried deep inside the brain’s right half.